cococo1/university/C/programming_I/README.md

 --
-**Lab5**: For given set sort the words in alphabetic order.
+**Lab 5**: For given set sort the words in alphabetic order.

 --
-**Lab6**: For given array of elements of structure type (in variants) to display the following operations menu:
+**Lab 6**: For given array of elements of structure type (in variants) to display the following operations menu:

 1. Dynamic memory allocation for structure array.
 2. Input of array elements from keyboard.